 Some societies (such as ASCAP) will not pay out the publisher share unless there is a publishing entity claiming a song.
 In that case, you need to create a publishing entity to collect the other half (publisher share) of your performance royalties.

-If you do have a publisher or publishing administrator like Songtrust, they will collect your publisher’s share on your behalf and pay it out to you, so having your own entity is not necessary.
-Other things to note:
+If you have a publisher or publishing administrator in place like Songtrust, they will collect your publisher share on your behalf and pay it out to you, making your own entity unnecessary.

-- You can not collect your publisher’s share at a different society from where you are affiliated as a writer.
-Example, if you are affiliated as a writer with BMI, you need to create your publishing entity at BMI as well.
+You cannot collect your publisher share at a different society than where you are affiliated as a writer.
+For example, if you are affiliated as a writer with BMI, you need to create your publishing entity at BMI as well.

 Ultimately, creating a personal publishing entity isn’t as daunting or as complicated as it may seem.
-It’s mostly up to your personal preference, especially if you have a publisher handling your administration.
-At the end of the day, having one neither helps nor hurts you, so just be sure to understand what your personal needs are and decide from there.
+It’s mostly up to your personal preference, especially if you have a publisher handling your administration and don’t need the entity to collect.
+At the end of the day, having one neither helps nor hurts you.
+Just be sure to understand what your personal needs are and decide from there.